Jamie-Clayton/Docs/_posts/2026-06-09-prompt-tool-design-dotnet.md

 ## A self-paced course: Semantic Kernel · Amazon Bedrock · AgentCore · Terraform

-Twelve modules that take a .NET team from "we keep hearing about agents" to actually shipping one — without anyone learning Python or pretending they enjoy Jupyter notebooks.
+Twelve modules that take a .NET team still saying "we keep hearing about agents" and get it actually shipping one — without anyone learning Python or pretending they enjoy Jupyter notebooks.

 New to the jargon?
 An **agent** is just a program that lets a language model decide which of your own functions to call, and when.
-Demystifying that one sentence is the whole course — so if you're a manager or a curious non-coder, you can read the openers and "Objective" of each module and follow the story without touching the labs.
+Demystifying that one sentence is the whole course.
+So if you're a manager or a curious non-coder, you can read the openers and "Objective" of each module and follow the story without touching the labs.
 There's a [plain-English glossary](#plain-english-glossary) at the foot of this page for everything else.

 **Audience:** Experienced .NET engineers with no prior AI/LLM, Python, or Model Context Protocol (MCP) experience.
 If you've spent a decade shipping line-of-business C# and have been nodding along in meetings about "agentic workflows," this is for you.

-**Format:** 12 modules, each 30 minutes or less — read or watch, then write code.
+**Format:** 12 modules, each 30 minutes or less: read or watch, then write code.
 Run it as 2–3 modules a week over a month, or block out two days and power through.
 The modules build on each other, so resist the urge to start at Module 8 because Terraform feels like home.

 **Stack:** C# / .NET 10, Semantic Kernel, Amazon Bedrock (Converse API), Bedrock AgentCore, Terraform.